 - 1) Complete a LinkedIn profile (photo, resume, etc.) and establish 5-10 connections.
-Submit a printed copy of your profile. - 2) Establish a professionally focused Twitter, blog, or other social media account and add at least six appropriate posts throughout the semester.
-Print screen shots or send links for the submissions. - Note: These must be your own tweets, not retweets. - 3) Submit an article or other creative artifact (e.g.: photo, audio, video) to a student media outlet (such as the Phoenix, WLUW, Rambler Sports Locker) and provide a copy of the submission. - Note: Assignments in other classes, such as COMM 205, do not count for this assignment. - 4) Write a letter to the editor of the Phoenix or any major newspaper or magazine (U.S. or international).
+Submit a copy of your completed profile. - 2) Establish a professionally focused Twitter, blog, or other social media account and add at least six appropriate posts throughout the semester.
+Capture screen shots or send links for the submissions. - 3) Establish and start developing an electronic portfolio of your work. - 4) Submit an article or other creative artifact (e.g.: photo, audio, video) to a student media outlet (such as the Phoenix, WLUW, LUChameleon, Rambler Sports Locker) and provide a copy of the submission. - Note: Assignments in other classes, such as COMM 205, do not count for this assignment. - 5) Write a letter to the editor of the Phoenix or any major newspaper or magazine (U.S. or international).
 Submit a copy of the letter, as well as proof it was sent to the publication (such as a blind cc to Professor Hood if it was sent by email; screen shot of the addressed, stamped envelope, etc.)